project-gemmi/gemmi/docs/mol.rst

 Molecular models
 ################

-This part of the Gemmi library can
+This part of the Gemmi library is for handling structural models of biomolecules.

-* read and write structural models of biomolecules in the following formats:

-    * mmCIF (PDBx/mmCIF),
-    * PDB (with popular extensions),
-    * mmJSON,
-    * a binary format (MMTF, binary CIF, or own format) is to be considered,

-* analyse and manipulate the structures, working with the usual Model-Chain-Residue-Atom hierarchy.
+The first prerequisite for this is reading and writing popular file formats.
+Then we have functions to access and manipulate the structure in the usual Model-Chain-Residue-Atom hierarchy.
+Finally, with time we will grow a toolset of higher-level functionality: calculation of various metrics, ready-to-use complex operations, etc.

+Comparing with the usual tools rooted in bioinformatics:

+* Gemmi focuses more on working with incomplete models (on all stages before they are published and submitted to the PDB),
+* and Gemmi is aware of the neighbouring molecules that are implied by the crystallographic and non-crystallographic symmetry.

 Elements
 ========